-.01 Once Financial Aid office transfers awards to the business office module, the accountant post awards to the Student Accounts Receivable.
-The financial aid is applied to the students account and the balance is given to the student via check or direct deposit.
+.01 Once Financial Aid office transfers awards to the business office module, the accountant post awards to the Student Accounts Receivable, a check is written for the balance after financial aid is applied toward their account.

 .02 When the checks are written the Director of Financial Aid or Financial Aid Officer will verify the amounts and initial each check.